CarmeloScribano/INSIGHT/README.md

 # IN$IGHT
+A security volume and liquidity analyzer that helps market makers gain **in$ights** into trends, patterns and anomalies to make data-driven decisions.

-Submission for the ConUHacks VIII for Team Rats.
+This project was built in 24 hours for the ConUHacks VIII National Bank Capital Markets challenge.

 ## Installation guid